antonio/docnmock/README.md

 * API versions
 * Tomdoc
-* Make it possible to mock more than one API
 * Rails integration?
 * Create Error classes instead of using the standard one
 * Pass headers to example